 Guide to shared channels

-Sharing a channel is a secure and productive way to work with external organisations without leaving your own workspace.
-When you share a channel, you can communicate with members across different organisations in one centralised place.
+Sharing a channel is a secure and productive way to work with external organizations without leaving your own workspace.
+When you share a channel, you can communicate with members across different organizations in one centralized place.

-Note: To share a channel, every participating organisation must be using one of Slack’s paid subscriptions.
+Note: To share a channel, every participating organization must be using one of Slack’s paid plans.
 If you're using the free version of Slack, learn how to upgrade your workspace.

 What to expect

-- Sharing a channel allows external organisations access to only that channel in your workspace.
+- Sharing a channel allows external organizations access to only that channel in your workspace.

-- You and members from external organisations can send and read each other's messages in the channels that you're sharing.
+- You and members from external organizations can send and read each other's messages in the channels you're sharing.

-- You can send direct messages to members from external organisations, as long as you’re sharing at least one channel together.
+- You can send direct messages to members from external organizations, as long as you’re sharing at least one channel together.

-- Members from external organisations can join a shared channel from their workspace, or be added by another member of their workspace who's already in the channel.
+- Members from external organizations can join a shared channel from their workspace, or be added by another member of their workspace who's already in the channel.